Suns' Kevin Durant out after injuring ankle in pregame slip

 The game was supposed to be Durant’s home debut with his new team.
 He has played in three games since being traded to the Suns, but all were on the road.

 Video showed Durant driving to the basket during warmups when he rolled his left ankle as he jumped.
-He immediately hopped up and was walking, though he was moving slowly.
-Several minutes later, the Suns confirmed that Durant would miss the game.
+He immediately hopped up and continued his pregame work, but several minutes later, the Suns confirmed that Durant would miss the game.

+He was not on the Suns’ bench to start the game.
+Torrey Craig started in Durant’s place.

-Durant is averaging 26.7 points and 7.3 rebounds in his three games with the Suns.
+Durant averaged 26.7 points and 7.3 rebounds in his three games with Phoenix.

 Phoenix traded for Durant and T.J.
 Warren in a blockbuster deal in February, sending Mikal Bridges, Cam Johnson, Jae Crowder, four first-round picks and other draft compensation to the Brooklyn Nets.